Golf Backswing: 3 Common Mistakes You Probably Make

 One of the most common errors among amateur golfers is opening up the clubface at the top of their golf backswing.
 Now, I use the term “error” cautiously here.
 In reality, there are some golfers who open their clubface on the backstroke and get it back to square by impact.

 Now, you may be opening the clubface without intending to . . . or even without realizing it.
-Often, this is an error that happens when you cup your lead wrist, hinging it so your hand tilts up and away from the target.
+Often, this is an error that happens when you cup your lead wrist, hinging it so your left hand tilts up and away from the target.
 What you want to do is maintain the wrist position you had at setup when you initially squared the clubface.

 It isn’t always easy to notice what your wrists are doing in the half-second it takes to swing, so this is where the training aid ball comes in handy.